hrbosker/hrbosker.github.io/content/resources/corpora/_index.md

 - {{< icon name="creative-commons" pack="fab" >}} [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)

 ## Other corpora
 Many other speech, video, and picture corpora are publicly available nowadays.
-Please see the page on **Other resources** for some examples that we ourselves have used in the past.
+Please see our [Other resources]({{< ref "../other-resources" >}}) for some examples that we ourselves have used in the past.